manojdasarikumar/PasswordOperations_Main/README.md

 The solution can be validated in 3 ways

-1. Through browser
+1. Through browser-
      Make PasswordStrengthCheck as a startup project and press f5.
        You can see the swagger view in browser.
 There will be two api requests.
 Give appropriate inputs to get the response.
-2. Through Console App
+2. Through Console App-
       Make Two projects(PasswordStrengthCheck and UserInteractionApp)
          as startup projects.
 Build the projects and run.
 You will see command line along with browser.
       Note: You can disable web broser as per your choice
-3. Through UnitTestProject
+3. Through UnitTestProject-
     Open Test Explorer.
 And Click on run.
 You will be able to identify all successful and unsuccesful test cases.